Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

 \subsection{Experimental setup}

-\textbf{Experiments Design.} In our experiments, an unfair weight vector is provided as an input, and the algorithm is run to find a fair weight vector that does not vary from the original one by a lot.
-More formally, for a given unfair weight vector $w'$, one aims to find a fair weight vector $w$ such that $|w_i - w'_i| \leq \epsilon$ for all $ 1 \leq i \leq d$, with $\epsilon$ being used as an input to limit the differences between the found fair weight vector and the given unfair one.
+\subparagraph{Experiments Design.} Although the definition of the problem allows for more flexibility, in our experiments, a weight vector $w^o$ was provided as an input.
+If $w^o$ was unfair, the algorithm was run to find a fair weight vector $w^{\scriptscriptstyle f}$ that does not vary from the original one by a lot.
+More formally, for a given unfair weight vector $w^o$, one aims to find a fair weight vector $w^{\scriptscriptstyle f}$ such that $|w^{\scriptscriptstyle f}_i - w^o_i| \leq \epsilon$ for all $ 1 \leq i \leq d$, with $\epsilon$ is user-specified parameter that limits the allowable deviation.
 In this setting, one might fail to find a fair weight vector that is close enough and the algorithm will simply report the failure and stop.
-To measure the run time, weight vectors are sampled uniformly at random until $20$ unfair weight vectors are found, and the run time is averaged over the same set of $20$ samples (excluding the time for sampling).
-A limit of 20 hours is set on the overall run time of an algorithm.
+We conducted two set of experiments, one to compare runtime performance and another to evaluate the quality of the algorithm's output.
+Note that different methods were used to generate input weight vectors for these two sets of experiments.
+For the runtime comparison, weight vectors were sampled uniformly at random until $20$ \textit{unfair} weight vectors were found, and the run time was averaged over the same set of $20$ samples (excluding the time for sampling).
+A limit of 20 hours was set on the overall run time of an algorithm.
+For the outcome quality evaluation, $50$ weight vectors were sampled uniformly at random and used as inputs, regardless of whether they were fair or not.
+We omitted space usage experiments for $k$-level-based algorithms, as the proposed optimizations are not only essential for large datasets but can also improve the runtime efficiency by directly reducing the overall computational cost (see Sections~\ref{subsubsec:k_level_2d} and \ref{subsubsec:k_level_hd}).